Deformable-Object-Tracking-HTWG/Report/02_methodology.md

 Paper 1 by Huang et al. focuses on tracking multiple deformable objects in egocentric videos where the camera is mounted on a person.
 The method relies on template matching with learned features to track objects.
 This approach is problematic for tracking objects like resistance bands because they undergo significant and often unpredictable deformations, including self-occlusions and changes in topology (e.g. twisting).
-This approach cannot handle such extreme changes as the movement of resistance bands and gymnastic ball is too complex.
+This approach cannot handle such extreme changes as the movement of resistance bands and gymnastics ball is too complex.

 Zhang et al.'s work (Paper 2) addresses self-supervised learning of implicit shape representations for deformable objects.
 The method is designed for learning a 3D representation from multiple views or a canonical pose.